Train working systems – I

 Many areas have data logging equipment for each piece of signal equipment, which records information on the functioning of the signal and sends it to a computer at a central point (usually the division headquarters) where reports can be generated and alarms raised for various kinds of malfunctions (power failure, signal passed at danger, train entering without line clear, signal lamp failure, loose packing of points, etc.).
 A typical data logger used in such a system monitors all signal equipment and track circuits 5-50 times a second and signal power supplies every second.

-History of interlocking in India
+History of Interlocking in India

 Historically, before the advent of block instruments, access to sections of railway tracks was done by the issuance of 'Line Clear' certificates (analogous to the use of track warrants in the USA) by the station-masters of the stations to which the sections belonged.
 The GIPR and EIR were in the forefront of mechanizing this process by installing block instruments, semaphore signals, and interlocking.
 Paper Line Clear tickets are still used in special circumstances and when communications have been disrupted.